AaronAcerboni/planet.js/README.md

 Activities : `core/Activities.js`

-> Creates Consumer objects.
-These objects are created using the `aggregations.json` configuration file.
-Consumer objects follow a routine which involves 1) Fetching data.
-2) Checking it for processing.
-3) Storing it in the database.
-All using the appropriate component.
+> Creates Polling objects.
+These objects are derived using the `aggregations.json` configuration file.
+Polling objects follow a routine which involves 1) Fetching data.
+2) Parsing it.
+3) Checking it for processing.
+4) Storing it in the database.
+All using the appropriate components.

 Fetch : `core/Activities.js`